What Is an Internship?

 The National Society of Experiential Education describes internships as carefully monitored work or service experiences in which students pursue clearly identified educational goals and reflect actively on what they are learning.
 The purpose is to promote critical thinking, skill development, and personal and professional growth.
 The Society estimates that one-third of all college students in the United States complete an internship prior to graduating.

 There are many types of experiences that may be considered internships.
 Some are highly structured; others, loosely structured.
 Some impart skills specific to a particular career; others promote the development of more general skills.
-Some encourage "hands on" involvement; others are more "observational" in nature.
+Some encourage "hands on" or "observational" involvement.

 Why Do an Internship?